migeed-z/Lisp_interpreter/README.md

  The BSLexpression .eval method determines the value of each input expression.
  Extend BSL with lambda, if, assignment statement, non-local control (Python: generator), ... (see node.js)
     *** language design ****

+    -- if expression
+    -- cons
+    -- define-struct
+    -- assignment statement and loop

+ STEP 4: implement this properly